wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Bug fix: AJAX error on windows installations does no longer appear.
+* Improvement: tracking conversions to external goals is now faster and more reliable.
+* Some minor changes and bug fixes for specific installations.

 = 2.1.1 =
 * Bug fix in experiment creation: if you have many published posts, you can